 - Know your school protocol for emergency/crisis situations.

 - Use the Community Assistance Resource Line (C.A.R.L.) to talk with a professional, about any concerns you have about a young person or a situation.
 The C.A.R.L.
 Line is answered 24/7, is confidential and is provided at no-cost.
 1-877-778-CARL (2275)

 Working to Give Our Youth a Promise for Tomorrow

 The Jason Foundation programs are based on the Triangle of Prevention model of a young person’s life: parents, educators/youth workers and the youth themselves.
 All programs are offered at no cost to participants with whom we contract.

-B1 Project – B1 is a collaborative effort with country-music trio Rascal Flatts.
+Take the Pledge and B1 Project – B1 is a collaborative effort with country-music trio Rascal Flatts.
 The theme, “Someone you know may need a friend – B1,” encourages young people to “Be Aware, Be Able, and Be Prepared” for their friends.